07:33 AM to 08:43 AM

-New Year marks the beginning of a fresh period of time.
-It is the occasion when a new calendar year begins.
-Anything new generally remains as a matter of hope and celebration, and time that is regarded as new too, is no exception.
-There were many cultures in the world which were following different calendars from very ancient times and some of them are still doing the same.
-However with English language gaining in importance over time, the calendar that is followed by the English speaking nations rose in prominence over other calendars.
-Hence the New Year in accordance with this calendar itself came to be referred to as the English New Year.
+New Year marks the beginning of a fresh period when a new calendar year begins.
+Anything new generally remains as a matter of hope and celebration, and time is regarded as new too.
+There were many cultures in the world, which were following different calendars from very ancient times and some of them are still doing the same.
+However, with the English language gaining importance over time, the calendar that is followed by the English-speaking nations gained prominence over other calendars.
+Hence, the New Year in accordance with this calendar, itself came to be referred to as the English New Year.

-Even though they are generally referred to as English Calendar and English New Year, the real name of the calendar that is followed is only the Gregorian calendar.
-This is the calendar which is used very widely all over the world today.
-This calendar year begins with the month of January and the New Year falls on the first day of the month, that is, on the 1st of January.
-This day is observed as the New Year Day in a great majority of the countries of the world.
+Even though they are generally referred to as English Calendar and English New Year, the real name of the calendar that is followed is the Gregorian calendar.
+This is the calendar, which is used very widely all over the world today.
+This calendar year begins with January and the New Year falls on the first day of the month, that is, on January 1.
+This day is observed as the New Year Day in a great majority of countries of the world.
 The same system was also observed in the ancient Roman and Julian calendars that were followed earlier to the present one.

 Calendars have interesting histories of their own.
 Of the many calendars that were in use, quite a few of them counted the years numerically, as in the case of the Gregorian calendar, while some of them called them by individual names.
-Tamil calendar has a cycle of 60 years, where each of the year is called by an unique name and this can be taken as an example for the name-year-calendar.
-Also, during the middle ages, different regions of Europe were beginning the new year on different dates, like 1st of March, 25th of March, Easter, 1st of September and 25th of December.
-It was only in the end of the 16th century AD that the Gregorian system was fully adopted and unanimity was arrived at, fixing 1st January as the New Year Day.
-While calendars are specific to regions and languages that are still prevalent in many parts of the world, Gregorian calendar has been adopted as the official calendar throughout the world and the new year as per that calendar has assumed the pre-eminent position as the New Year or the English New Year.
-This starts on 1st January and that is observed as the New Year Day.
+Tamil calendar has a cycle of 60 years, where each of the years is called by a unique name, and this can be taken as an example for the name-year calendar.
+In addition, during the Middle Ages, different regions of Europe were beginning the New Year on different dates, like the 1st of March, 25th of March, Easter, 1st of September and 25th of December.
+It was only at the end of the 16th century AD that the Gregorian system was fully adopted, and there was unanimity in fixing January 1 as the New Year’s Day.
+While calendars are specific to regions and languages that are still prevalent in many parts of the world, Gregorian calendar has been adopted as the official calendar throughout the world and the New Year as per that calendar has assumed the pre-eminent position as the New Year or the English New Year.
+This starts on 1st January, and that is observed as the New Year Day.

-It may be interesting to note that January 1st had remained a holiday in earlier times too, not because it was the New Year Day, but due to its religious importance.
-It happened to be the eighth day after the birth of Jesus Christ on 25th of December and on that day a religious feast was said to have been held as per the custom.
+It may be interesting to note that January 1 had remained a holiday in earlier times too, not because it was the New Year’s Day, but due to its religious importance.
+It happened to be the eighth day after the birth of Jesus Christ on 25th of December, and on that day, a religious feast was said to have been held as per the custom.